Residents and Regional Center

 Becoming a Vendor with Regional Center

 Services for developmentally disabled individuals are delivered through a network of 21 Regional Centers in California.
-These 21 regional Centers are funded and regulated by Title 17 through the California Department of Developmental Services.
+These 21 Regional Centers are funded and regulated by Title 17 through the California Department of Developmental Services.
 Each Regional Center covers a specific geographic region known as a catchment area.
-Developmentally Disabled individuals typically have mental retardation, autism or a seizure disorder and function at various levels of independence.
+Developmentally Disabled individuals typically have intellectual disability, autism or a seizure disorder and function at various levels of independence.
 Each Regional Center client has an Individual Program Plan that specifies the goals the client is working on.
-A typical goal might be the consumer will learn to use city bus services, or …reduce instances of wandering, or …will take a community college class.
+A typical goal might be “the consumer will learn to use city bus services,” or “…reduce instances of wandering,” or “…will take a community college class.”

 Many people satisfy the experience requirement by working in a residential setting on a part time basis.
-You can search for ARF facilities in California by clicking on this link You may then contact homes to see if you can obtain a position working as a staff to satisfy the experience requirement.
+You may contact homes to see if you can obtain a position working as a staff to satisfy the experience requirement.
 It is best to work for a larger company that has a training program and other benefits rather than a small family run business.

 To become a vendor with Regional Center you must attend an orientation at their local office and write a Program Design based on the principles of normalization.
 The Regional Center Program Design is different from the Community Care Licensing Application.
 The Program Design requirements are specified in Title 17 (56013) and published by the Department of Developmental Services.
 Most Regional

 Centers develop their own requirements for how they want the Program Design prepared.

 Contact your local Regional Center to request their current Program Design requirements.
 An example of the vendorization steps for Inland Regional Center can be found here.
 South Central Regional Center information can be found here.
 Each Regional Center has different steps and requirements.
 Check with the Regional Center you wish to become vendored with about their requirements.